ciscoheat/eslint-plugin-dci-lint/README.md

 - `dci-lint/immutable-roles` - Prevents reassigning of Roles.
 Can be turned off if you don't assign Roles directly in the Context parameters, instead binding (assigning) them elsewhere in the Context.
 - `dci-lint/uppercase-roles` - Roles must be uppercased.
 Can be turned off if you think it looks horrendous, but it's rather useful to quickly identify Roles, like in a movie script.
 Try it first. :)

-## Tutorials
+## More information

-Will soon follow.
-In the meantime, dive into [fulloo.info](https://fulloo.info/) and its extensive documentation.
-The [trygve manual](https://fulloo.info/Documents/trygve/trygve1.html) is a worthwhile read for any programmer regardless of skill level.
+Please dive into [fulloo.info](https://fulloo.info/) and its extensive documentation.
+The [trygve manual](https://fulloo.info/Documents/trygve/trygve1.html) on that site is a worthwhile read for any programmer regardless of skill level.

 ## Comments, ideas, issues